 -- Cognitive Block # 7 - "I'm So Angry"

-Do you remember Ellen from Track 2?
-Ellen stated, “right now I’m so angry at Paul that I can’t even look at him.
-How am I supposed to work on these trust exercises if I can hardly stand to be in the same room?”
+Do you remember Ellen from Section 2?
+Ellen stated, "Right now I’m so angry at Paul that I can’t even look at him.
+How am I supposed to work on these trust exercises if I can hardly stand to be in the same room?"
 I explained to Ellen and Paul that this attitude is understandable but counterproductive.

 Would this Anger Adjustment technique be useful for your Ellen?

-On the next track, we will discuss helping couples who have experienced an infidelity crisis to talk about the affair.
-We will also discuss two techniques for enhancing intimate listening, the Cross-Over technique, and the Disarming technique.
+In the next section, we will discuss helping couples who have experienced an infidelity crisis to talk about the affair.
+We will also discuss two techniques for enhancing intimate listening: the Cross-Over technique and the Disarming technique.